gael-jurin/ARTIK/2.DetailedSolution/C4Models/README.md

 ### Metrics query and visualization

-The following diagram shows the individually deployable services in the metrics query domain
+The following diagram shows the individually deployable services in the metrics query domain and interaction with other components or Users.

 ![Component Diagram Metrics](../images/C4-system-component-query-viz.png)